 Procrastination.
 While this is a term that we familiar with, many of us still suffer from procrastination daily.
 That paralyzing feeling mentioned earlier is what leads to us procrastinating.
-And this ultimately what prevents us from reaching our long-term goals.
-Tim Urban, an expert on procrastination and Ted Talk Speaker, brilliantly explains why we procrastinate in a Ted Talk from 2016.
+And this ultimately prevents us from reaching our long-term goals.
+Tim Urban, an expert on procrastination, brilliantly explains why we procrastinate in a Ted Talk from 2016.

 While using a colorful metaphor involving monsters and monkeys, Tim argues that people are wired to want instant gratification and make decisions based on this want.
 When work is required, this gratification is not instant, and people tend to put off this work until panic sets in.
 Panic takes the form of deadlines, due dates, and other time-sensitive requirements, often associated with short-term tasks, assignments or goals.
 With a deadline looming, it is as if a switch flips in a person, and all the sudden it is time to make that phone call, send that email or meet with that person.

 However, with long-term goals, procrastination can be even more troublesome.
 Goals that have no deadlines do not come with the benefit of panic motivating you to begin.
 Things like a career change or going back to the gym can consistently be put on the back burner, telling yourself that you can always start tomorrow.
 Tim describes this process saying, “It’s that long-term procrastination has made them feel like a spectator, at times, in their own lives.
 The frustration is not that they couldn’t achieve their dreams; it’s that they weren’t even able to start chasing them.”